-The Scott Hamilton Skating Academy Learn to Skate classes at Ford Ice Center use Learn to Skate USA programs recognized as the best in the industry.
+Located at Ford Ice Center in Antioch and Bellevue, both use Learn to Skate USA curriculum recognized as the best in the industry.
 The curriculum keeps skaters enthusiastic about learning, from the time they begin lessons until they reach their goals.

 There are a variety of Learn to Skate classes for you and your family!
 Read more about our curriculum, ages and abilities below.

-The Snowplow Sam levels are introductory classes divided into four progressive levels allowing children with no prior skating experience to build confidence while learning the basic skills of skating.
-These classes are designed to help children six and younger develop the ABCs of movement - Agility, Balance, Coordination and speed.
+The Scott's Tots levels are introductory classes divided into four progressive levels allowing children with no prior skating experience to build confidence while learning the basic skills of skating.
+These classes are designed to help children ages 3-5 develop the ABCs of movement - agility, balance, coordination and speed.
 The ABCs are essential for developing fundamental movement skills and physical literacy.
-All classes will be taught in a safe and positive environment, incorporating fun and games making class time an enjoyable experience for all.
+All classes will be taught in a safe and positive environment, incorporating fun and games while making class time an enjoyable experience for all.

 Equipment check: Proper fit and lacing of skates, appropriate attire and safety helmets.

-Practice falling and recovery, marching in place, dips and one-foot balances.
+Practice falling and recovery, marching in place, dips and one-foot balances in skates.

 The first stage of Basic Skills forms a strong foundation for your skaters to explore the world of skating.
 All progress at their own pace working toward mastering each skill.
 Active Start encourages skaters to trade in hesitation for excitement as they grow a love for skating.
 Fundamentals harness those skills as agility, balance, coordination and speed become the main focus of this curriculum.

-Discover, Learn and Play - Basic 1 and 2: These introductory levels allow new skaters with no prior skating experience to build confidence while learning to skate.
+Basic 1 and 2 (Discover, Learn and Play): These introductory levels allow new skaters with no prior skating experience to build confidence while learning to skate.

-Fundamentals - Basic 3-6: These levels develop all of the fundamental skating skills on the ice.
+Basic 3-6 (Fundamentals): These levels develop all of the fundamental skating skills on the ice.
 The focus is on learning the ABCs of basic athleticism: agility, balance, coordination and speed.
 Upon completion of these levels, skaters will be able to confidently advance to more specialized areas of skating.

 Before you can score a goal, you need to learn to skate.
 In our hockey program, skaters will learn how to be proficient and agile on the ice.
 The curriculum is designed to teach the fundamentals of hockey skating.
 Proper skating technique for the game of hockey is the primary focus of the four levels.
 All elements will be taught without a puck.
 Skaters will learn the basic hockey stance, stride, knee bend, use of edges and other necessary fundamentals to be successful in hockey practices and game situations.
 Skaters must have completed Basic Skills Level 3.